NathanielH-snek/PresidentialSpeechAnalysis/README.md

 ## 🔍 Overview

 This project processes presidential speeches to extract sentence-level sentiment scores, various readability metrics, and lexical diversity.
 It then aggregates these metrics by president and applies Principal Component Analysis (PCA) to visualize speech characteristics.
 Finally, it provides interactive plots showing sentiment trends over time.

+> This projet is formatted as a blog post style project so that is why the tone is the way that it is in the text

 - **Problem solved:** Enables comparative analysis of presidential speech complexity and sentiment to reveal communication styles and historical patterns.
 - **Audience:** Data scientists, political analysts, historians, and NLP enthusiasts.